I’ll not go in there agin! There’s the most infernal-lookin’ creature I ever saw!

 But then, one night, the alligator disappeared.

-And then there were reports about maturing alligators that were found and pulled out of the Little Miami, Licking and Ohio Rivers.
+As you can imagine, there were also reports about maturing alligators pulled out of the Little Miami, Licking and Ohio Rivers.

-Well, it was thought that perhaps it wandered off and died.
+Well, it was thought perhaps it wandered off and died.

 For eighteen months.